aromedtbf/STAT-184/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-9-1.png)

-Below shows the comparisons between all the MNRR trunk lines, with each indicator name being the name of the MNRR trunk line.
+Below shows the comparisons between all the MNRR trunk line actual and target arrival times, with each indicator name being the name of the MNRR trunk line.

 ``` r
 mnrr <- read.csv("mnrr.csv")